-GPS Master Clock Model MC-1-U offers facility to the users for configuring communication parameters of serial port COM2 (Except time zone Z option), Time format Option of COM2, Display Format on LCD as well as Event Mode through its 8 key keypad.
+GPS Master Clock Model MC-1-U offers facility to the users for configuring communication parameters of serial port COM2 (Except time zone Z option), Time format Option of COM2, Display Time Format on LCD, IP address of NTP1, IP address of NTP2, default general settings, default Ethernet settings as well as Event Mode through its 8 key keypads.

-- The communication parameters include baud rate, number of stop bits and parity. • - The user is free to choose either NGTS or T-Format on COM2. - The LCD Display Format includes Hour Mode and Time Format (UTC/LOCAL). - The Event Mode can be either one event per minute or per hour. • - Configuring four additional Events & Event On time. - The parameters configurable through the keypad will have the same possible values as • configurable through the COM2.
+- The communication parameters include baud rate, number of stop bits and parity. - The user is free to choose either NGTS or T-Format on COM2. - The LCD Display Format includes Hour Mode and Time Format (UTC/LOCAL). - The Event Mode can be either one event per minute or per hour. - Configuring four additional Events & Event On time. - The parameters configurable through the keypad will have the same possible values as configurable through the COM2. - The default IP addresses for NTP1 & NTP2 which is configured as 192.168.100.153 from the factory and the same can be configured as per the user's requirement (Format: XXX.XXX.XXX) by using front configuration keys